bobxwang/springboot-scala-withswagger/README.md

 # Description

-a basic guide using springboot in scala combine swagger
+* a basic guide using spring boot in scala combine swagger
+* update jdk version to 1.8, for using lambda
+* action can return the rx.Observable, see the **RxJavaController**

 # Prerequisite